On the Scaling Limits of Determinantal Point Processes with Kernels Induced by Sturm-Liouville Operators: Introduction

 and the gap probabilities are given, by the inclusion-exclusion principle, in terms of a Fredholm determinant, namely

-The various scaling limits are usually derived from a pointwise convergence of the kernel function~$K_n(x,y)$ obtained from considering the large $n$ asymp\-totic of the eigenfunctions $\phi_j$, which can be technically \emph{very} involved.\footnote{Based on the two-scale Plancherel--Rotach asymptotic of classical orthogonal polynomials or, methodically more general, on the asymptotic of Riemann--Hilbert problems; see, e.g., \citeasnoun{MR1677884}, \citeasnoun{MR1863961}, \citeasnoun{MR2198015}, \citeasnoun{MR2485010}, \citeasnoun{AGZ}, and \citeasnoun{uni}.} \citeasnoun{MR2326137} suggested, for discrete point processes, a different, conceptually and technically much simpler approach based on selfadjoint difference operators.
-We will show that their method, generalized to selfadjoint Sturm--Liouville operators, allows us to give a short and unified derivation of the various scaling limits for the unitary random matrix ensembles (GUE, LUE/Wishart, JUE/MANOVA) that are based on the classical orthogonal polynomials (Hermite, Laguerre, Jacobi).
+The various scaling limits are usually derived from an appropriate convergence of the kernel $K_n(x,y)$ by considering the large $n$ asymp\-totic of the eigenfunctions $\phi_j$, which can be technically quite involved\footnote{Based on the two-scale Plancherel--Rotach asymptotic of classical orthogonal polynomials or, methodologically more general, on the asymptotic of Riemann--Hilbert problems; see, e.g., Tracy and Widom~\cite{MR1257246,MR1266485}, Deift~\cite{MR1677884}, Lubinsky~\cite{MR2552113}, Johnstone~\cite{MR1863961, MR2485010}, Collins~\cite{MR2198015}, Forrester~\cite{MR2641363}, Anderson et al.~\cite{AGZ}, and Kuijlaars~\cite{uni}.}.

+Borodin and Olshanski \cite{MR2326137} suggested, for discrete point processes, a dif\/ferent, conceptually and technically much simpler approach based on selfadjoint dif\/ference operators.
+We will show that their method, generalized to selfadjoint Sturm--Liouville operators, allows us to give a short and unif\/ied derivation of the various scaling limits for the random matrix ensembles with unitary invariance that are based on the classical orthogonal polynomials (Hermite, Laguerre, Jacobi).

-\subsection{The Borodin--Olshanski Method}
+\subsection{The Borodin--Olshanski method}

-The method proceeds along three steps: First, we identify the induced integral operator $K_n$ as the spectral projection
+The method proceeds along three steps: First, we identify the induced integral operator $K_n$ as the spectral projection (where we denote by $\chi_A$ the characteristic function of a Borel subset $A\subset \R$ and by $\chi_A(L_n)$ the application of that function to the selfadjoint operator $L_N$ in the sense of measurable functional calculus \cite[Theorem~VIII.6]{MR0493419})